iustin/perf-null/README.md

 ./run.sh, which is a simple wrapper that should make runs more consistent.

-Note: all the extremelly trivial code here is GPL v2 or later.
-See COPYING.
+Note: all the extremelly trivial code here is under the Apache License, Version 2.0.
+See LICENSE.